 Proteolytic bacterial count/mℓ (PBC x 102)

 The data on the Proteolytic Bacterial Count (PBC × 10²/ml) in raw milk from buffaloes and cows at different milking times are presented in Table 2 and Figure 2.
-The results indicate that the mean PBC × 10² in buffalo milk during the three milking times—morning, noon and evenin - was 31.87, 34.23, and 32.48, respectively, with an overall mean of 33.74.
+The results indicate that the mean PBC × 10² in buffalo milk during the three milking times—morning, noon and evenin - were 31.87, 34.23, and 32.48, respectively, with an overall mean of 33.74.
 Statistical analysis showed that the differences among these mean values were significant.
-In cow milk, the mean PBC × 10² during the three milking times—morning, noon, and evening- was recorded as 32.63, 36.25, and 35.08, respectively, with an overall mean of 34.65.
+In cow milk, the mean PBC × 10² during the three milking times—morning, noon, and evening- were recorded as 32.63, 36.25, and 35.08, respectively, with an overall mean of 34.65.
 The differences among these values due to milking times were also found to be statistically significant, while variations due to replication were non-significant.

 Comparative analysis revealed that PBC was consistently lower in buffalo milk than in cow milk.
 Among the milking times, morning milk exhibited the lowest PBC, while noon milk recorded the highest, followed by evening milk.
 These findings highlight temporal variations in proteolytic bacterial loads, with morning milk showing better microbial quality compared to other times.